Shushanth101/ATM/README.md

 Contributing
 License
 Project Overview
-XYZ Bank is a console-based banking system built using Java.
+ATM is a console-based ATM Simulation built using Java.
 It allows customers to perform various banking operations such as account registration, balance checking, withdrawals, deposits, money transfers, and PIN changes.
 This project demonstrates fundamental concepts of Object-Oriented Programming (OOP) and file handling in Java.

 The system stores customer data in files, which include bank balance, transaction history (withdrawals and credits), and account information.
 It also integrates basic sign-in functionality and follows a user-friendly menu system.